RoboJackets/robocup-software/docs/source/tutorial.rst

 modified earlier.
 The Goalie Tactic in this play is really just a wrapper for the Goalie Role (as in, it doesn't do much but call the Goalie Role and ask it what to do).
 This is how your Runner Role should be included.
 Put it in the Defense Play so that you have 4 Wallers, 1 Goalie, and 1 Runner.
+Remember to test often with the sim.

 .. image::